Sea to Sky Park Services

-Size: 9258 HaFacilities: 146 campsites, a wide sandy beach, boat launch, sani-station, playground and pit toilets.Location: 64 km southeast of Chilliwack, 40 km down Chilliwack Lake Road.A popular park for hiking, fishing, small motor-boating, canoeing and kayaking.
+Size: 9258 HaFacilities: 146 campsites, a wide sandy beach exists in late summer when water levels recede, boat launch, sani-station, playground and pit toilets.Location: 64 km southeast of Chilliwack, 40 km down Chilliwack Lake Road.A popular park for hiking, fishing, small motor-boating, canoeing and kayaking.
 40 km of hiking trails are great for wildlife viewing and enjoying nature.
 If you want to enjoy camping with all of the comforts of home, a fully-equipped RV is available to rent in the park.
 To make a reservation call (604) 986-9371.

 Size: 159 HaFacilities: Day-use area.Location: Off Highway 5, north of Hope.This spectacular day-use area highlights the Canadian Pacific Railway route over 3 mountain ranges at the top of the Coquihalla Gorge.
 In sections, the river has cut a 100-metre channel into solid granite.
 This is the location of the Othello Tunnels.